alexeybi/threat-monitor/README.md

 ### Requirements

-* [tshark](https://tshark.dev/) has to be locally installed and given permissions to run without requiring password (e.g. by adding a rule to sudoers):
+*  `sudo tshark` is used for traffic capture, hence [tshark](https://tshark.dev/) has to be locally installed and given permission to run without requiring a password (e.g. by adding a rule to sudoers):
 ```
 # /etc/sudoers.d/tshark-no-pass
 %admin ALL=(ALL) NOPASSWD: <path-to-tshark-bin>